BeanPoleGamesDev/plummet/def/obstacle.md

 # obstacles

-has a colision area
+has a collision area

-sends a singlial when a player colides with something
+sends a signal when a player collides with something